cn0047/stash/ed/db/postgresql/README.md

 is to emulate pessimistic locking strategies typical of so-called "flat file" data management systems.

+Every table and index is stored as an array of pages of a fixed size (usually 8 kB).

 **tuple** - individual state of row, each update of row creates new tuple for same logical row.

 #### System Columns: